Rigid connections and $F$-isocrystals: Deformations of flat connections in positive characteristic

 \begin{proposition} Let $Z$ be a smooth projective variety defined over a perfect characteristic $p>0$ field.
 Let $(E,\nabla)$ be an integrable connection on $Z$ with Hitchin invariant $a=\chi_{dR}((E,\nabla))$.
-Then if $Z$ lifts to $W_2(k)$, we have the equality of Brauer classes
+If $Z$ lifts to $W_2(k)$ we have an equality of Brauer classes